FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/transaction_parallel.md

 ### Parallel exclusion

-Whether two transactions can be executed parallelly depends on whether they are multually **exclusive**.
+Whether two transactions can be executed in parallel depends on whether they are mutually **exclusive**.
 By exclusive, it means the two transactions have intersection in their contract storage variables collection.

 Taking payment transfer as an example, it involves transactions of payment transfer between users.
 Use transfer(X, Y) to represent the access of user X to user Y. The exclusion is as below.